VsonicV/vsonicv.github.io/content/publication/meyerson-2022-simple/index.md

 - paper-conference

 # Publication name and optional abbreviated publication name.
-publication: '*Proceedings of the Genetic and Evolutionary Computation Conference*'
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference*, Best Paper Award of the Genetic Algorithms (GA) track'
 publication_short: ''

 doi: 10.1145/3512290.3528746